Hamilton plans to change name

 Seven-time world champion Lewis Hamilton says he will change his name to incorporate his mother Carmen's surname.

-The 37-year-old Briton is likely to race under 'Hamilton-Larbalestier' in the 2022 season, which begins this weekend.
+The 37-year-old Briton will include 'Larbalestier' as a middle name rather than adding it to his surname.

 "I am really proud of my family's name.
-My mum's name is Larbalestier and I'm just about to put that in my name.
+My mum's name is Larbalestier and I'm just about to put that in my name," said Hamilton.

 "I really want her name to continue on with the Hamilton name."

-He added: "I don't really fully understand the whole idea when people get married then the woman loses her name."
+Speaking before the start of the 2022 season, which begins this weekend, he added: "I don't really fully understand the whole idea when people get married then the woman loses her name."

 Mercedes driver Hamilton said he is "working on" the name change but it will not be official for the Bahrain Grand Prix on Sunday.